HomeLatest NewsGovTechAndhra Pradesh bets big on Blockchain for e-governance security

 Register Now →

 Globally the use and adoption of blockchain technology is expanding gradually.
-But is yet to see any significant deployment in e-governance in India.
+But it is yet to see any significant deployment in e-governance in India.
 Some of the countries like Dubai has recently announced that they would put all of their land registry records on blockchain.

 Dubai Land Department (DLD) said in a statement “DLD has created the blockchain system using a smart and secure database that records all real estate contracts, including lease registrations, and links them with the Dubai Electricity & water Authority (DEWA), the telecommunications system and various property related bills.”